 Piper throughout shows himself to be missing the conversation, asserting that, “The early church, as we see her in Acts, expected and endured persecution without armed resistance, but rather with joyful suffering, prayer, and the word of God.”
 College campus security against the threat of jihad is not a question of Christian persecution.
 It is a question of what do American citizens do when a group has declared war and is acting on that declaration.

 Regarding the 8th point of his article, trusting that the Bible does answer our questions on what to believe and how to act, I am convinced that Scripture calls the Christian to a pro-life disposition.
-And so, while I would not shoot a man for stealing my couch, I would kill him without any moral qualms for seeking to kill my wife.
+And so, I would kill a man, without any moral qualms, for seeking to kill my wife.
 Sometimes to save life, life must be taken.
-That has nothing to do with revenge; it has everything to do with biblical manhood and a holy anger against life taking sin.
+That has nothing to do with revenge; it has everything to do with biblical manhood and a holy anger against life-taking sin.
 As a man before God I must act to lead, provide for, and protect the women in my life and those in my care.
 That is my duty.
 I do not want to kill an assailant in my home.
 But if he does not want to be killed, he should stay out of my home.

 Piper has been a major Bible teacher to me in life.
 I so deeply appreciate his zeal for the glory of God, his conviction that this world is not home, and his insistent aim for consistency in belief and practice.
 I am slow to disagree with a man who has blessed me so much.